Vidal signs four-year Sevilla deal

+Aleix Vidal says he is ready to face Barcelona in the Supercopa de Espana after leaving the Catalan giants to return to Sevilla.

-The wing-back signed a four-year deal, completing his move to Sevilla, which he left for Barca in 2015.
+The wing-back signed a four-year deal on Monday to complete his move to Sevilla, who he left for Barca in 2015.

-Ernesto Valverde's double winners face Sevilla in the Supercopa de Espana in a repeat of the Copa Del Rey final next Monday (AEST) and Vidal proclaimed himself fit to face his old club.
+Ernesto Valverde's double winners face Sevilla in the Supercopa de Espana in a repeat of the Copa Del Rey final on Sunday and Vidal proclaimed himself fit to face his old club.

-"They're coming in having played with their national teams and I hope to be able to experience that first success, even if it's against my former team-mates," Vidal, who won the 2014/2015 UEFA Europa League with Sevilla, said.
+"They're coming in having played with their national teams and I hope to be able to experience that first success, even if it's against my former team-mates," said Vidal, who won the 2014-15 Europa League with Sevilla.

 "I come here with even more excitement than when I arrived from Almeria [in 2014].
 They've been three difficult years for me.
 I'm in the ideal position to come back to be who I've always been."